 New Orleans' French Quarter, with its cobblestone streets and wrought-iron balconies, has an intimate Old world charm that just radiates romance.
-Simply wandering the Quarter hand-in-hand makes for a lovely date in and of itself, but if you and your sweetie are looking for something a bit more special, make a rendezvous for one of these ultra-romantic excursions.
+Simply wandering the Quarter hand-in-hand makes for a memorable date in and of itself, but if you and that special someone are looking for something a bit more special, plan a rendezvous for one of these ultra-romantic excursions.
+There's so much to do in New Orleans that will add zest to your romance such as taking a horse-drawn carriage ride together or checking out a lingerie shop.

 Stroll on the Moon Walk